rokath/trice/docs/TriceUserManual.md

   - None-[SEGGER_RTT](./TriceOverRTT.md) transfer (mostly UART):
     - Trice Kick-off: Immediate Trice mode, but **no** `TRICE` macros inside interrupts.
     - Trice usage:  Deferred mode which **allows to use** `TRICE` macros also inside interrupts.
-    - In some cases, when logging a huge amount of data without timing constraints the immediate mode is a better choice.
+    - In some cases, when logging a huge amount of data without timing constraints the direct mode is a better choice.
 * If speed **and** log volume is needed, care must be taken to avoid Trice buffer overflow for example by time triggering.
 * Set options inside [triceConfig.h](../_test/MDK-ARM_STM32F030R8/Core/Inc/triceConfig.h):
   - Target timestamps time base